apwestgarth/ContainersSFLab/README.md

 # ContainersSFLab

-This repository containers all tha needed files adn instructions to go through an ASP.NET lift and shift with container and Service Fabric lab.
+This repository contains all tha needed files and instructions to go through an ASP.NET lift and shift with Windows containers and Service Fabric lab.

 Requirements for running the lab are